Atlas975/Notes/OperatingSystems/Page_replacement.md

 	- **Local**: when a process cannot take frames from other processes
 	- **Global**: when frames can be taken from any process, requires management
 - Frame replacement process:
+    1. Take page fault
+    2. If free/empty frame exists, select for use else identify a victim frame
+    3. Write current content of victim to disk
+    4. Adjust page table to mark frame as invalid
+    5. Read originally requested page into the victim frame
+    6. Adjust page table, mark new page entry as valid
+    7. Restart

 ![[Pasted image 20230118115012.png|450|450]]